buddhasystem/pc2s/README.md

 ### Outline of the setup

-For a basic test of the funcionality of the system, the user needs to pull two Docker images, one for the PC2S
-Metadata service and its clients, and another for the NGINX-based test instance of the data delivery service.
+For a basic test of the funcionality of the system, the user needs to use two Docker images, one for the PC2S Metadata service and its clients, and another for the NGINX-based test instance of the data delivery service.

 ```bash
 docker pull buddhasystem/pc2s-metadata:latest